 About the Human Rights Authority

-The Maryland Human Rights Authority is the legal advocacy arm and “in-house” counsel of such a group, the United Workers (UW).
+The Maryland Human Rights Authority is part of that movement, providing policy and legal support to grassroots groups using human rights in Maryland.
 Patterned after the legal unit created by Cesar Chavez in the early days of the United Farm Workers, the Maryland Human Rights Authority puts the achievement of organizing goals above the achievement of legal victories.
-In representing workers or the organization, or while strategizing with organizers or members, the Authority asks simply, “What can law and legal strategies do to build power for this movement at this moment?”
+In representing organizations or organization members, or strategizing with them, the Authority asks simply, “What can law and legal strategies do to build power for this movement at this moment?”

 Led by attorney, J. Peter Sabonis, who provided legal support and advocacy to the United Workers successful campaign to achieve living wages and worker dignity for laborers at Camden Yards, the Maryland Human Rights Authority has direct experience making human rights real.

 The Maryland Human Rights Authority uses all advocacy tools to advance human rights in Maryland (litigation, lobbying, mobilizing), but its mission is to support organizing and the movement to end poverty.
-While it believes access to justice and legal representation is a human right, such access is not its primary concern.
-The Maryland Human Rights Authority is not a traditional legal services organization.
-It sees it clients as agents of social change and active participants in their cases.
-Litigation and advocacy are used to achieve movement goals and to assist in developing leadership among UW members.
+It sees it clients as agents of social change and active participants in the human rights movement.
+Research, policy advocacy, legal representation, and training are used to achieve movement goals and to assist in developing leadership among those most impacted by human rights abuses.

 for more information contact: email@example.com 301-639-2561